Ph.D. Degree Requirements

 - The seminar in Communications Curriculum and Pedagogy (COMM 502) or other pedagogy course

-- A candidacy evaluation within one year of entry into the program
+- A qualifying exam within one year of entry into the program

 - Completion of The Graduate School residency requirement: two semesters (not including summer) of full-time study after the candidacy examination and before the comprehensive examination